openhive-network/HAfAH/src/hive_fork/Readme.md

 back to massive sync - detach contexts, execute sync and attach the contexts - it will save triggers overhead during edition of the tables.

 ### Non-forking applications
-It is expected tah some application won't use fork mechanism and will read only irreversible.
+It is expected that some applications won't use fork mechanism and will read only irreversible blocks.
 From perspective of such non-forking app components diagram looks much simpler:
 ![](./doc/evq_c3_only_irreversible.png)

 The non-forking application can read freely irreversible data and process them in its own way.
 There is no speccial support